agilecrm/sso/README.md

 At the core of single sign-on is a security mechanism that allows Agile CRM to trust the login requests it gets from your systems.
 Agile CRM only grants access to the users that have been authenticated by you.
 Agile CRM SSO relies on a technology called JSON Web Token (JWT) for securing the exchange of user authentication data.

-JWT implementation code examples :
+###JWT implementation code examples :
 --------------------------

 The files in this repository are examples and not guaranteed to run or be correct.
 They should explain you how you can make Agile CRM SSO work with JWT from your stack.

-The Single Sign-On authentication process :
+###The Single Sign-On authentication process :
 --------------------------

-Once you enable single sign-on, login requests are routed to a remote login URL (a login page that is external to your Zendesk).
+Once you enable single sign-on, login requests are routed to a remote login URL (a login page that is external to your Agile CRM).

 Here are the steps of the single sign-on authentication process: